mertushka/haxball.js/README.md

 ```

 #### 💻 (Optional) Proxy
 Haxball has a limit of 2 rooms per IP.
-Therefore, you can use proxy with adding `proxy:"<YOUR_PROXY_IP>" in your RoomConfig`.
+Therefore, you can use proxy with adding `proxy:"<YOUR_PROXY_IP>"` in your RoomConfig.

 Example:
 ```js